Moussa/TF2IdleGUI/README.md

 * [Facepunch thread](http://www.facepunch.com/threads/1161862)

 #Version history
+## Version 1.3.0
+* Added option to launch any program sandboxed for each account
+* Added option to define per account launch parameters
+* Increased max account delay to 10 minutes
+* Drop log now shows crate series
+* Removed restriction on what filetype logs can be saved as
+* Added alphabetical ordering in groups dialog
+* Fixed bug with account launch delay where some accounts would fail to launch
+* Fixed Sandboxie errors when deleting the contents of too many sandboxes at once

 ## Version 1.1.1
 * Fixed bug with saving drops to log file
 * Changed an icon